Kevin Hanly Tells His Story18 Apr 2017

-I try to be the best supporter I could because it gave me purpose in life and some of the greatest memories especially the Hurling All Ireland Finals 2010/1016 great days.
+I try to be the best supporter I can because it gave me purpose in life and some of the greatest memories, especially the hurling All-Ireland Finals of 2010 and 2016, great days.

-In the last number of years, I have become good friends with the Tipp players especially the footballers and any matches coming up I all ways wish them good luck, might give them a bit of advice too.
+In the last number of years, I have become good friends with the Tipp players especially the footballers and any matches coming up I all ways wish them good luck, I might give them a bit of advice too!

 (I am great friends with the footballers and hurlers too.)

-Me and Tipp footballers have a lot in common: In my life people put me down equally with Tipp footballers people didn’t give them a chance and now look at us.
+The Tipp footballers and I have a lot in common: In my life people put me down equally with Tipp footballers, people didn’t give them a chance and now look at us.
 What I have learned over the years from the Tipperary footballers is a never give up attitude even against all the odds we can succeed.

-In the last year or two me and the Tipperary football team and I have struck up a special friendship and I shared some great moments, they just see me as me like one of the lads not like Kevin with a disability which happens in school getting a label!
+In the last year or two the Tipperary football team and I have struck up a special friendship and I shared some great moments, they just see me as me like one of the lads not like Kevin with a disability which happened in school, getting a label!

-I can’t speak highly enough of all the Tipperary football players because I felt valued and in a place where I belong especially last year the Tipperary football captain, Peter came up to me after the game in the All Ireland QF to give me his jersey I could not believe it and there was an article about it, was the classiest gesture from Peter. http://www.sportsjoe.ie/gaa/amazing-fan-footage-and-the-classiest-gesture-from-tipperary-players-makes-the-story-even-better/89701
+I can’t speak highly enough of all the Tipperary football players because I felt valued and in a place where I belong especially last year the Tipperary football captain, Peter came up to me after the game in the All Ireland QF to give me his jersey.
+I could not believe it and there was an article about it, was the classiest gesture from Peter. https://www.sportsjoe.ie/gaa/amazing-fan-footage-and-the-classiest-gesture-from-tipperary-players-makes-the-story-even-better/89701

 2017 for us has been up and down I was at every football league game as ever giving them my support but when things didn’t go our way I didn’t worry as I know these lads so well now they won’t give up.
 The way the league went for us with the last game we had to win up in County Armagh so we would finish in the top two and qualify for the division 3 final. safe to say we didn’t make it easy for ourselves with nearly time up we were two points down but Michael Quinlivan got the ball and kicked it past the goalkeeper for his third goal that day.

 I called down to the training to see my friends and to discuss about autism.
-I hope this will highlight even if you have autism you can succeed and make something of your life.
+I hope this will highlight that, even if you have autism, you can succeed and make something of your life.